-See "Administering the Cluster Interconnects" in "Oracle Solaris Cluster System Administration Guide " for detailed instructions about how to perform these actions.
+See "Administering the Cluster Interconnects" in Administering an Oracle Solaris Cluster 4.4 Configuration for detailed instructions about how to perform these actions.

-SPARC: Dynamic Reconfiguration Clustering Considerations for Public Network Interfaces
+SPARC: Dynamic Reconfiguration Clustering Considerations for Public Network Interfaces that interface to another functional interface in the multipathing group by using the if_mpadm command.

 If the dynamic reconfiguration remove-board operation pertains to a board that contains an active public network interface, Oracle Solaris Cluster software rejects the operation.
 Oracle Solaris Cluster software also identifies the interface that would be affected by the operation.
-Before you remove a board with an active network interface present, switch over all traffic on that interface to another functional interface in the multipathing group by using the if_mpadm command.
+Before you remove a board with an active network interface present, switch over all traffic on